Parodies’ Paradise: 1953 “That’s Amore!”

 Slightly confusing is Alison Faith Levy (helped by Karla Kane) strumming away as earnest as a rabbi on Larry King Live with “All I Want for Chanukah is a Ukulele.”
 Oy gevalt.

 Mr Palindrome tweaks the old ‘Hippopotamus’ novelty just the slightest which only adds fuel to the fire over whose holiday is ripping off whose.
 Nice trombone touch on his “I Want a Hippopotamus for Hanukkah.”
 The Jimmies rock their version if you feel like some real music.
-(Sadly the want another one for Kwanzaa.)
+(Sadly they want another one for Kwanzaa.)

 Chanukah List: item one (gelt)